Virginia sports betting is now live, and sports fans can bet on a variety of apps from some of the top names in the industry.

 Virginian sportsbooks offer several types of opening bonuses depending on the operator in question.

+Basically, if your first bet loses, the wager is refunded.
 Note that the refund isn’t issued in actual cash and is instead awarded in site credit.
 For instance, say that you place an initial $200 using the FanDuel app.
 If you win, you win!
 If you lose, you’ll get that $200 back in site credit to be wagered again.

 Main Local Teams And Sports In Virginia Sports Betting